mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ### Motivation

 I've used `asyncio` a couple times in work-related projects.
 It came up again recently for a web-socket related effort I'm exploring.
 I felt I had a somewhat fragmented and ultimately fairly weak mental-model of how `asyncio` actually works.
-The official `asyncio` docs provide pretty good documentation for each specific function available, but, in my opinion, lack a cohesive overview of the package's design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab.
+The official `asyncio` docs provide pretty good documentation for each specific function, but, in my opinion, lack a cohesive overview of the package's design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
 This is my attempt to fill that gap.

-There were a few blog-posts, stack-overflow discussons and other writings about `asyncio` that I found helpful, but didn't fully provide what I was after.
-For those curious, I've linked the ones I enjoyed and/or found useful below.
+There were a few blog-posts, stack-overflow discussons and other writings about `asyncio` that I found helpful, but didn't fully provide what I was looking for.
+I've linked the ones I enjoyed and/or found useful below.

 A few aspects particually drove my curiosity (read: drove me nuts).
 I wanted to know what's roughly happening behind the scenes when various objects are awaited.
 And, how does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example computing the $n^{th}$ fibonacci number).
-In other words, how does `asyncio.sleep()` run efficiently while `time.sleep()` does not?
+In other words, how does `asyncio.sleep()` run asynchronously while `time.sleep()` does not?

+### Introduction

+The details of how asyncio works under the hood are pretty hairy, so I offer two conceputal overviews.
+The first section titled Overview is meant to provide a sturdy mental model without getting into too many specifics of asyncio.
+The second titled "More of the nuts & bolts" gets into the nitty-gritty.
+If nitty-gritty is your jam or you're looking to more deeply understand what's going on, I recommend starting with the first section and then proceeding through the second section.
+I've tried to ensure they don't repeat each other, i.e. they're complementary.

+### Overview

+Event Loop
+Tasks
+Async Functions & Coroutines
+Resuming a Task
+Pausing a Task
+Glossary
+Things to Remember

+### More of the nuts & bolts

 ### Asynchronous Functions (async)